NEWS - SATURDAY, OCTOBER 23, 2021 - NEWS

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

-VOA VIEW: Seeing is believing.
+VOA VIEW: Biden is full of crap.

 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

 As staff secretary, often referred to as the "nerve center" of the White House, Tanden is tasked with determining which documents reach Biden's desk.

 VOA VIEW: Tanden is a danger to the US.